dgdekoning/myFAIR-iKnowIT/README.md

 1. Download the GSE7621_series_matrix.txt files from ftp://ftp.ncbi.nlm.nih.gov/geo/series/GSE7nnn/GSE7621/matrix/
 2. Place the data matrix in a folder in B2DROP or bioinf-galaxian Owncloud.
 3. Index the data matrix by clicking on the Upload Files link.
-Then selecting the folder with the data matrix, then select the matrix file as a datafile and click on the "Make Turtle" button.
+Then selecting the folder with the data matrix, then select the matrix file as a datafile and click on the "Store Triples" button.
 (If you already have a metadata file based on the data matrix please select this file to be metadata.
 Step 4 will be skipped if you have selected this option.)
 4. The metadata will be created automatically and uploaded to the same folder as the data matrix.
 After this is done you will be redirected to the homepage.
 5. Select the "Get samples from group" option.
 6. Enter the name of the folder where the data matrix is located.